Best Indoor Floor Plants

 • wipe the leaves down with a wet cloth for moisture and to enable your plant to ingest more sunlight.

-• Misting is another choice if you would prefer not to wipe down each leaf.
+• Misting is another choice if you prefer not to wipe down each leaf.

 • Keep your rubber plant in well-draining soil consistently to avoid root decay.